peternguyen74/dungndt02/README.md

 - 👋 Hi, I’m @dungndt02
 - 👀 I’m interested in C++
+- English is my second Language. ( Ielts 7.0 expired in 2023)
 - 🌱 I’m currently pursuing degree of Bachelor in Computer Science at Hanoi University of Science and Technology, Vietnam.
       I will graduate in 1/2025.
 - 💞️ I’m looking to collaborate on ...